codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 A wizard, similar to the installation wizard, will ask you questions regarding your cluster before finishing with the removal.

-Like the installation wizard, you can pass the additiona options in advance as command line parameters (see `--help` output):
+Like the installation wizard, you can pass the additional options in advance as command line parameters (see `--help` output):
 ```shell
 codefresh runner delete --help
 ```